Kalamunda

 Kalamunda has emerging levels of nearby infrastructure activity, ranking in the 38thth percentile nationally

 Changes in local infrastructure significantly impact an area's performance.
-AreaSearch has identified 17 projects that could affect the region.
-Notable ones include Kalamunda Central Masterplan & Town Square, Kalamunda Village Quarter - Kalamunda Activity Centre Redevelopment, High Wycombe South Residential Precinct, and Kalamunda Senior High School Upgrade.
-The following list details those most likely to be relevant.
+AreaSearch has identified 17 projects that could affect this region.
+Notable ones include the Kalamunda Central Masterplan & Town Square, Kalamunda Village Quarter - Kalamunda Activity Centre Redevelopment, High Wycombe South Residential Precinct, and Kalamunda Senior High School Upgrade.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.